 He has continued his community involvement through his foundation.
 His foundation made the first contribution to the cancer fund established for former Boston College linebacker Mark Herzlich.
 Many schools followed his lead the remainder of the season.

 The 1993 Alabama graduate joined the Clemson staff prior to the 2003 season.
-In his first 11 years as an assistant or head coach, the Tigers have finished in the top 25 of the polls seven times and have totaled 19 wins over top-25 teams, including victories over Florida State (5), Auburn (2), Miami (FL) (2), Virginia Tech (2), Georgia (1), Louisiana State (1), Ohio State (1), and Tennessee (1), during his tenure in Tigertown.
-That includes 10 top-25 wins as a head coach.
+In his 13 years as an assistant or head coach, the Tigers have finished in the top 25 of the polls nine times and have totaled 24 wins over top-25 teams, including victories over Florida State (6), Auburn (2), Miami (Fla.)
+(2), Oklahoma (2), Virginia Tech (2), Georgia (1), Louisiana State (1), Ohio State (1) and Tennessee (1) during his tenure in Tigertown.
+That includes 15 top-25 wins as a head coach.

 Swinney coached his wide receiver position to a level of consistency that had not been seen previously at Clemson.
 He had a wideout finish first or second in the ACC in catches in five of his six years as an assistant coach.
 In his first year, he had three of the top-10 receivers in the ACC, a first in Tiger history.
-He has coached a First or Second-Team All-ACC wideout (Derrick Hamilton, Airese Currie, Chansi Stuckey, Aaron Kelly, Jacoby Ford, Watkins, Hopkins) in 10 of his 11 seasons at Clemson, also an unprecedented feat at Clemson.
+He has coached a First or Second-Team All-ACC wideout (Derrick Hamilton, Airese Currie, Chansi Stuckey, Aaron Kelly, Jacoby Ford, Watkins, Hopkins, Scott, Mike Williams) in 12 of his 13 seasons in Tigertown, also an unprecedented feat at Clemson.

 In 2004 and 2005, he coached the ACC reception champion (Currie (2004), Stuckey (2005)).
 It was the first time Clemson had two different players lead the ACC in receptions in consecutive years.
 In 2007, Kelly led the ACC in yards, giving Swinney an ACC receiving king three out of four years.
 Stuckey earned First-Team All-ACC honors in back-to-back years, a first for a Tiger wide receiver in 25 years.